THIS POST MAY CONTAIN COMPENSATED LINKS. LEARN MORE ON MY DISCLOSURE PAGE

 There is a Monthly Payment Option – Southern California Select has a down payment of $154.00 and an additional 12 payments of $20.42.

 You can see the Disneyland blackout dates and more details of these Annual Passes on the Disneyland site.

 You can also upgrade a Disneyland ticket before it expires to an Annual Pass.
 So if you visit Disneyland and realize that you are having so much fun and want to come back another time then you can go to the ticket booth and upgrade your ticket.

 If you decide you want a “higher” Disneyland Season Pass you can also upgrade that in the same way.

 The other options for Disneyland Annual Passes are covered in detail at

 In summary, these passes are now available:

 The Disneyland Signature Pass which offers the same benefits as the Signature Plus but has blackout dates for 2 weeks around the Christmas Holidays.
-This costs $849.
-There is a payment plan with $97 down and monthly payments of $62.67.
+Note that this pass does not include the MaxPass.